Defining Automobilia and Petroliana

 By the end of World War II (1939-1945), porcelain advertising signs had nearly disappeared.
 The scrap drive for the war in 1942 ended the use of the materials that porcelain enamel was applied to.
 Therefore, manufacturers moved into other methods of producing signs, mostly paint.
-Today, porcelain signs, particularly new old stock, are highly sought after and are considered some of the most prized works of art in petroliana collectibles.
+Today, porcelain signs, particularly new and old stock, are highly sought after and are considered some of the most prized works of art in petroliana collectibles.

 Some gas stations early signs used a screen-print and stencil process for making signs.
 However, it was more common to produce them through a lithographic process on the tin—this process of making signs dates to about 1875.
 The lithograph process on a tin can be found on double-sided die-cut flange signs.
 Flange signs, which can be porcelain and are typically wall-mounted and stick out from the wall with a flared base allowing a passer-by to view coming or going.
 These signs are usually detailed and flamboyant for their age if you can find them in good condition.
 However, this category is filled with reproductions because similar processes are still used today.

-You can find these enameled, painted, and printed signs in a variety of shapes and forms, including Rectangles, triangles, squares, circles, but also in die-cut unique shapes.
+You can find these enameled, painted, and printed signs in a variety of shapes and forms, including rectangles, triangles, squares, and circles, but also in die-cut unique shapes.
 These varying shapes and media can be found on flanges, shelving racks, clocks, neon signs, and curb signs, sometimes called lollipops.
-They may be self-based, countertop, wall-mounted, hanging from a wall or ceiling.
-The pre-digital advertising era was nearly limitless on how they chose to get in front of their consumers.
+They may be self-based, countertop, wall-mounted, or hanging from a wall or ceiling.
+The pre-digital advertising era was nearly limitless in how they chose to get in front of their consumers.
 This category of collecting is also continually active in that size, weight, durability, and visual versatility allow many collectors to enter this area of the petroliana and automobilia market.

 Where is Automobilia and Petroliana Collecting Heading?

-In summary, automobilia and petroliana categories are the advertising and marketing signs, stands, ephemera, and general products, often with prominent logos displaying.
+In summary, automobilia and petroliana categories are the advertising and marketing signs, stands, ephemera, and general products, often with prominent logos displayed.
 These can also include smaller, less obvious items like thermometers, boxes, patches, belt buckles, hats, welcome mats, plaques, ashtrays, road maps, toys, manuals, lighters, oil cans, and many other types of advertising memorabilia.
 Understanding how these products played a part in manufacturing, selling, and repairing the growth of transportation in America is essential as an appraiser.

 In the early days, this area of America’s growth with filled with exploration and development.
 Thousands of companies competed in advertising their brand, many specific to certain regions of the nation.
 Automobiles have shaped the development and growth of the entire planet and are fundamental to the American people’s national identity.
 Car culture, which permeated the United States in the early to mid-20th Century, has grown into a full-fledged memorabilia market that finds itself sold at auction houses.

 Collecting automobilia and petroliana is ever-growing, with many auction houses and dealers worldwide selling these to collectors.
-These items are an exciting addition to any aficionado of the automobile history.
+These items are an exciting addition to any aficionado of automobile history.
 From gas pumps to model cars, the field is rife with fascinating snapshots of history that will nostalgically inspire and delight lovers of cars and the petrol industry that kept them moving.